pbstark/Repro-s159-f19/syllabus18.md

 <!---
 Student requests on 9/19:
-start group projects
+x start group projects
-intro to git
+x intro to git
-more coding
+x more coding
 statistical success stories
 how to pick a model
 Bayesian approaches